Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 - Regarding the STL
     - c++20 does not specify how to modularize the STL
-    - stl headers are importable as modules
+    - STL headers are importable as modules
-    - macros will be exported from stl headers
+    - Macros will be exported from stl headers
-- custom headers can be made importable, but this is compiler dependent
+- Custom headers can be made importable, but this is compiler dependent

 # Ranges {#ranges}

-- object referring to a sequence of elements
+- Object referring to a sequence of elements
-- similar to begin()/end() iterators
+- Similar to begin()/end() iterators
 - Why ranges?
 > [!example]+
 >